SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Error report
 ------------
-An error report is used in a `error reply`_ indicating that the requested action could not be performed as request or that other problems occured.
+An error report is used in a `error reply`_ indicating that the requested action could not be performed as request or that other problems occurred.
 The error report is a JSON-array containing the name of one of the `Error classes`_, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional